ThomasRettig/thomas-rettig-hugo/content/posts/Tailwind.md

 ## 3. Tailwind is unreadable <span>Nightmarishly complex syntax</span>

 No one can understand what you’re doing in Tailwind.
 That’s because the syntax is nightmarishly complex and incomprehensible.
 It adds unnecessary bulk.
-If I pass you an HTML file with Tailwind CSS inside, would you be able to immediately modify it?
+If I pass you an HTML file with Tailwind CSS jargon inside, would you be able to immediately modify and understand it?
 Probably not.
+Tailwind’s syntax is vague and quirky, requiring a lot of time spent in understanding it.
+And even if you master it, chances are, Tailwind is still not the smartest option around.
+Yes, you can purge it or generate it just-in-time, but is it worth all the hassle?
+I still prefer working with plain CSS files.
+Therefore, if you are concerned about the ease of reading, Tailwind just isn’t right.

 ## Conclusion